UoB-COMSM0166/2026-group-6/meetings/week04-requirement.md

 ## User Story 10: As a game designer, I want UI to show different when the player being attacked by the monsters or fogs.
 - UI should add filters to our **Risk, Death, and Feedback Systems**.
 The game provides clear feedback about danger, pollution, and player status.
 When the player observes one or more monsters, a visible pollution meter will shown above the monsters, evertime the player is attacked or touching any polluted entities like fogs, a UI indicator updates immediately.

+## User Story 11: As a game designer, I don't want to design anything is far beyond the comprehension of users.
+Even if it could be more creative, I still hope to have some connection with the real world, such as the most basic operating rules.
+-We design the game based on **Physical and Mathematical Real Model Calculation System**, so the player wouldn't be too difficult to understand but also we can add some new things which are more fancy than reality.

+## User Story 12: As a game designer, I don't want users to use traditional weapons.
+It feels boring and doesn't showcase our creativity.
+- We chose to use **a rope-based puzzle interaction method**, although it includes the traditional monster-killing and level-up template mode, this interaction experience is more interesting.

 # Choose one user story and break it down into task